 Using NSAIDs regularly, especially at high doses, increases the risk of heart attacks and strokes and can also cause stomach ulcers and bleeding.
 They can also cause kidney problems.
 Taking acetaminophen regularly at high doses can cause a liver problem.
 Taking a large amount at once intentionally or accidentally is a medical emergency.

 Topical pain relievers are also available without a doctor's prescription.
 These products include creams, lotions, or sprays that are applied to the skin in order to relieve pain from sore muscles and arthritis.
 Some examples of topical pain relievers include Aspercreme, BenGay, capsaicin cream, diclofenac gel, and Icy Hot.

 What Are Corticosteroids?

-Prescription corticosteroids provide relief for inflamed areas of the body by easing swelling, redness, itching and allergic reactions.
-Corticosteroids can be used to treat allergies, asthma and arthritis.
-When used to control pain, they are generally given in the form of pills or injections.
-Examples include: prednisone (Deltasone), prednisolone (Hydeltrasol), and methylprednisolone (Solu-Medrol).
+Prescription corticosteroids provide relief for inflamed areas of the body by easing swelling, redness, itching, and allergic reactions.
+Corticosteroids can be used to treat allergies, asthma, and arthritis.
+When used to control pain, they are generally given in the form of pills or injections that target a certain joint.
+Examples include methylprednisolone, prednisolone, and prednisone.

 Prescription corticosteroids are strong medicines and may have serious side effects, including: